NCBI-Hackathons/seqacademy/README.md

 ![QC report](images/qc.png)

-It uses quantification methods (salmon for RNA-Seq and peak-calling for ChIP-Seq) to quantify expression and determine protein-binding.
+It uses quantification methods (such as salmon for RNA-Seq and peak-calling for ChIP-Seq) to quantify expression and determine protein-binding.

 ![Quantify](images/quantify.png)